The Streetwear Aesthetic: the Iconic Hype Style Unpacked

 On the opposite coast, New York added its flavor to streetwear.
 Here, the style was shaped by the city’s rich skate culture, characterized by a tougher, more utilitarian edge that reflected the urban environment.

-This blend of East and West Coast influences formed a unique identity for streetwear, marked by a versatile appeal that could resonate with diverse groups across various cityscapes.
+This blend of East and West Coast influences formed a unique identity for fashion streetwear, marked by a versatile appeal that could resonate with diverse groups across various cityscapes.

 Hip Hop’s Adoption